moraisaugusto/another-dotfiles/README.md

 # Another Dotfiles

-__Another dotfiles__ is a collection of ZSH and VIM configurations based on [robbyrussell/oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) and [nicknisi/dotfiles](https://github.com/nicknisi/dotfiles).
+__Another dotfiles__ is a collection of ZSH and VIM configurations based on [robbyrussell/oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) and Personal settings.

 * power line used
 https://github.com/powerline/powerline